IRS-Cybersec/ctf_platform/api/README.md

 #### Remarks

-* This endpoint allows duplicate names: should this be allowed? (slows the service down slightly to check)
 * File uploads have not been implemented
 * Validation: `name`, `category`, `description`, `points`, and at least one `flags` are required fields
 * Validation must be done on the client side as the server does not produce meaning output (integers are passed through `parseInt`)